dotnet/docs-maui/docs/data-cloud/push-notifications.md

     using PushNotificationsDemo.Services;
     ```

-1. In Visual Studio, open *MainPage.xaml.cs* and add a `readonly` backing field to store a reference to the `INotificationRegistrationService` implementation:
+1. In *MainPage.xaml.cs*, add a `readonly` backing field to store a reference to the `INotificationRegistrationService` implementation:

     ```csharp
     readonly INotificationRegistrationService _notificationRegistrationService;